 - Beat the egg in a small bowl, then lightly brush each pastry round.
 Top half of the pastry rounds with 1/4 teaspoon cranberry sauce and 1 small piece brie cheese, rind included.

 - Carefully place the remaining pastry rounds on top of the brie and cranberry, brushed-egg-side down.
 Pinch the ends closed, then gently crimp the edges with a fork to secure.
 Prick each pastry with a fork to allow the air to escape.
 (If making ahead, see notes section below.)
 Repeat with second pastry sheet.

 - Place a rack in the upper third of the oven and preheat the oven to 375 degrees F. Line a baking sheet with parchment paper.
 Place pastry on the prepared sheet and brush lightly with egg.
 Bake for 12 to 16 minutes, or until puffed and golden brown.
 Remove from the oven and allow to cool for at least 15 minutes before serving.
 Serve warm or at room temperature.

-- Assembled but unbaked puff pastry bites can be placed on a parchment-lined baking sheet and frozen.
+- TO MAKE AHEAD: Assembled but unbaked puff pastry bites can be placed on a parchment-lined baking sheet and frozen.
 If freezing for later, still poke holes in the top but omit the exterior egg wash.
 Once frozen, remove the bites from the baking sheet and transfer to an airtight bag.
 When ready to bake, apply the exterior egg wash.
 Puff pastry bites may be baked from frozen or thawed in the refrigerator, then baked chilled.
 If baking from frozen, keep the oven temperature the same, adding 3 to 5 minutes to the baking time.
-Pastry puffs may also be fully baked, then frozen, and will reheat well in the oven.